ikostan/2d_platformer_tutorial/README.md

 ## The basics of godot while creating a 2d platformer

-Welcome to the first video in a series where we are going to learn the basics of godot while creating a 2d platformer.
+Welcome to the series of YouTube tutorials where we are going to learn the basics of GODOT.

 ## Chapters